petskratt/modsec-ng/README.md

 ## CRS Rules Sync

-The script `/sync-crs-rules.sh` will sync the CRS rules from a github repo.
+The script `/sync-crs-rules.sh` will sync the CRS rules from a CRS_RULES_SERVER.

 | Name | Description|
 |-|-|